Floydwish/learngit/readme.txt

 Test for no fast forward module.

-Git is a free software.
+Git is a free software and test...